 Reading Comprehension Questions

-Why did Mr. Tushman call Jack’s mom?
+Why does Mr. Tushman call Jack’s mom?

 Why might Auggie need someone to help him during the first few weeks of school?

-Why was Jack chosen to be a ‘welcome buddy?”
+Why is Jack chosen to be a ‘welcome buddy’?

-When something is flattering it means it is giving a compliment.
-Why was Mr. Tushman’s question flattering to Jack?
+When something is flattering it means it is full of praise.
+Why is Mr. Tushman’s question flattering to Jack?

 The author doesn’t use speaker tags next to all of the dialogue.
-Go back in the passage and put a J next to Jack’s dialogue and a M next to Mom’s dialogue.
-How could you tell who is talking?
+Go back in the passage and put a J next to Jack’s dialogue and an M next to Mom’s dialogue.
+How can you tell who is talking?

 Why might Mom be surprised when Jack says, “Do I have to?”